max123kl/grav-learn-DE/pages/11.troubleshooting/03.internal-server-error/docs.md

 > More information about this error may be available in the server error log.
 > <cite>Apache/2.4.7 Server at localhost Port 80</cite>

-This error can be triggered by the following:
+Dieser Fehler kann durch Folgendes ausgelöst werden:

-- server misconfiguration (httpd.conf)
+- Fehlkonfiguration des Servers (httpd.conf)
-- .htaccess issues
+- Fehler in der .htaccess Datei
-- mod_security or similar
+- mod_security oder Ähnliches

-### Test PHP is Working
+### Testen der Funktion von PHP

 The first thing you should do is ensure PHP is working properly on your server, and Grav is not the direct cause of the issue.
 To test this simply create a temporary file (remove it afterwards for security!) in the root of your Grav folder called `info.php`.
 This file should have the following PHP code: